Hugh Hoyles

-Sir Hugh Hoyles (October 17, 1814 – February 1, 1888) was a politician and lawyer who served as the third premier of the colony of Newfoundland.
+Sir Hugh William Hoyles (October 17, 1814 – February 1, 1888) was a politician and lawyer who served as the third premier of the colony of Newfoundland.
 Hoyles was the first premier of Newfoundland to have been born in the colony, and served from 1861 to 1865.
 Born in St. John's, he was the son of Newman Hoyles, the first leader of the Tory Party.

 Educated in Nova Scotia Hoyles trained as a lawyer and returned to St John's in 1842, quickly establishing a large and lucrative legal practice.
 He was eminent in the Natives' Society and the Newfoundland Church Society.

 Hoyles was elected to the Assembly in 1848.
-He rapidly became the Conservative leader, opposing responsible government, on the grounds that the colony was not ready for it, and throwing his weight behind Bishop Feild's campaign to divide the Protestant educational grant and put Anglicans on the same footing as Catholics.
-This proposal alienated Methodists who thereupon voted for the Catholic Liberal Party so that, in the 1855 election, the first after responsible government, Hoyles found himself leader of the Opposition.
-Even though he dropped his support for Feild, and adopted a more pan-Protestant stance, he still unsuccessful in the election of 1859.
+He rapidly became the Conservative leader, opposing responsible government, on the grounds that the colony was not ready for it, and throwing his weight behind Bishop Feild's campaign to divide the Protestant educational grant by a denominational grant and put Anglicans on the same footing as Catholics.
+This proposal alienated Methodists who were reformist minded and voted for the Liberal Party, the party that championed Responsible government.
+In the 1855 election, the first of responsible government, Hoyles and the Merchant class found himself leader of the Opposition in the House of Assembly.
+Even though he dropped his support for Feild, and adopted a more pan-Protestant stance, he was still unsuccessful in the election of 1859.
+The Conservatives or Tories were against responsible government and any hint of Roman Catholic ascendency and wanted to maintain political power among elected representatives despite their control of the Legislative Council.
+They already held economic power as the Merchant class.